 We note here that the crossover temperature T^ roughly scales with J_2 rather than J_1 , as seen in Fig. 7.
 One might suppose that it should scale with the size of the charge gap: i.e., up to temperatures corresponding to the energy of the lowest charge excitations, with which the pseudospins can excite, the spin excitations may be written in terms of the 1D antiferromagnetic Heisenberg model.
-However, as we have discussed in Sec.
-III B, the size of the charge gap (if it is defined as a low-energy edge of the peak) shows a rather complicated behavior and does not simply scale with either J_2 or J_1 .
+However, as we have discussed in $\S3.2$, the size of the charge gap (if it is defined as a low-energy edge of the peak) shows a rather complicated behavior and does not simply scale with either J_2 or J_1 .
 The naive picture thus does not hold.
-However, since there is no other excitations available, the deviation from the 1D Heisenberg-model description is necessarily due to the pseudospin excitations.
+It may be said however that, since to the pseudospin excitations.

-D. Specific heat
+3.4 Specific heat

-Finally, we present the calculated results for the temperature dependence of the specific heat C by the finitetemperature DMRG method.^{25,26} The results are shown in Fig. 8, where we find that the curves have a two-peak structure: e.g., at g = 2 and $J_1/J_2 = 4$, a rather sharp peak appears at a low-temperature region $k{\rm B}T \simeq 0.3J_2$ (which scales with J_2) and a broad peak structure appears at a high-temperature region $k{\rm B}T \gtrsim 0.8 J_2$ (which scales with J_1), each of which corresponds to the spin and pseudospin excitations, respectively.
-We also find that the shape of the low-temperature peak can be fitted very well with the temperature dependence of the specific heat of the 1D antiferromagnetic Heisenberg model with the effective exchange coupling constant $J{\rm eff}\simeq 0.6J_2$ at g = 2; this value is in accord with the value estimated in Sec.
-III B. The temperature at which the deviation in the fitting occurs is at $k{\rm B}T/J_2 \simeq 0.5 - 1$ depending on the value of q, which is also consistent with the estimate from the temperature dependence of the uniform spin susceptibility.
-The results thus demonstrate the separation of the energy scales between spin and pseudospin degrees of freedom and the presence of low-energy 'magnetic' energy scale as has been pointed out in Ref.21
+Finally, we present the calculated results for the temperature dependence of the specific heat C by the finitetemperature DMRG method.^{25, 26)} The results are shown in Fig. 8, where we find that the curves have a two-peak structure: e.g., at g = 2 and $J_1/J_2 = 4$, a rather sharp peak appears at a low-temperature region $k{\rm B}T \simeq 0.3J_2$ (which scales with J_2) and a broad peak structure appears at a high-temperature region $k{\rm B}T \gtrsim 0.8 J_2$ (which scales with J_1), each of which corresponds to the spin and pseudospin excitations, respectively.
+We also find that the shape of the low-temperature peak can be fitted very well with the temperature dependence of the specific heat of the 1D antiferromagnetic Heisenberg model with the effective exchange coupling constant $J{\rm eff}\simeq 0.6J_2$ at g = 2; this value is in accord with the value estimated in $\S3.2$.
+The temperature at which the deviation in the fitting occurs is at $k{\rm B}T/J_2 \simeq 0.5 - 1$ depending on the value of g, which is also consistent with the estimate from the temperature dependence of the uniform spin susceptibility.
+The results thus demonstrate the separation of the energy scales between spin and pseudospin degrees of freedom and the presence of low-energy 'magnetic' energy scale as has been pointed out in $ref.^{21}$